NiYuan224/draft-ni-cross-domain-txn-token/draft-liu-cross-domain-txn-token.md

 #### Txn-JAG Response
-The processing rules and response format are identical to those described in Section 4.1.1.2, with the exception that the `aud` claim in the issued Txn-JAG MUST identify the TTS of Trust Domain II.
+The processing rules and response format are identical to those described in {{exchangeforJAG}}, with the exception that the `aud` claim in the issued Txn-JAG MUST identify the TTS of Trust Domain II.

-#### Txn-JAG Transmission Methods
+#### Txn-JAG Transmission Methods {#transmission}

 When a Txn-JAG is presented directly to an endpoint, the workload MUST include the Txn-JAG parameter in HTTP named `Txn-JAG`.
 This dedicated parameter avoids ambiguity with the Authorization header, which is conventionally associated with access tokens per {{RFC6750}}.